 Increased plasma concentrations of paroxetine occur in patients with renal and hepatic impairment.
-The initial dosage should be reduced in patients with severe renal impairment and patients with severe hepatic impairment [see Dosage and Administration (2.5) and Clinical Pharmacology (12.3)].
+The initial dosage of paroxetine extended-release tablets should be reduced in patients with severe renal impairment and patients with severe hepatic impairment [see Dosage and Administration (2.5) and Clinical Pharmacology (12.3)].

-10 OVERDOSAGE Human Experience
+10 OVERDOSAGE